 Lindsey Halpern-Givens (Administration Assistant) has a professional and personal interest in understanding and caring for the human spirit.
 For over two decades she has worked as a hospital chaplain, a licensed counselor, and a parish minister.
 A graduate of Northeastern Illinois University with an M.A in Counseling Arts, as well as an M.Div. from Meadville/Lombard Theological School (Unitarian Universalist) and a D.Min. from Chicago Theological Seminary (United Church of Christ).
 Lindsey is a lifelong animal lover.
 She and her husband Bob currently live with 2 dogs and 2 cats and have four grown children.

-Rick Heller (Meditation Group Instructor) is author of Secular Meditation: 32 Practices for Cultivating Inner Peace, Compassion, and Joy – A Guide from the Humanist Community at Harvard.
+Rick Heller (Meditation Group Instructor, Council Member) is author of Secular Meditation: 32 Practices for Cultivating Inner Peace, Compassion, and Joy – A Guide from the Humanist Community at Harvard.
 Rick has led meditations at the Humanist Hub since 2009.
 His writing has appeared in Buddhadharma, Free Inquiry, UUWorld, Tikkun, the Boston Globe, and more.
 He received a master’s degree in journalism from Boston University.
 He also holds a master’s degree in public policy from Harvard’s Kennedy School of Government and a bachelor’s degree in electrical engineering from MIT.

 Kyle Kampa (Newsletter Editor, Council Member) is a meditator and spiritual-seeker living in Houston, Texas.
 His first exposure to Buddhist thought was through Tsai Chih Chung’s cartoon adaptations of Zen sutras, which his father would bring home from his visits to Taiwan.
 Kyle has found meditation and the philosophy of Spiritual Naturalism to be a profound help in navigating life’s ups and downs.